manticoresoftware/manticoresearch/docs/sphinxql_reference/show_threads_syntax.rst

 below).
 This column will contain raw SphinxQL queries and, if there are API queries, full text syntax and comments will be displayed.
 With an API-snippet, the data size will be displayed along with the query.
+This column will also contain active system thread started with SYSTEM and time since current iteration started in system endless loop.

 .. code-block:: none